Exporting dogs and cats from Australia to another Country

 Note that not all pets exported from Australia can come back into Australia.

-For instance , once exported , birds and rabbit are currently not able to be imported at all.
+For instance , once exported , birds and rabbits are currently not able to be imported at all.

-Depending on circumstances, it may be worthwhile to do some processing prior to leaving Australia to make it easier to return to Australia.
+Depending on circumstances, with cats and dogs may be worthwhile to do some extra processing prior to leaving Australia to make it easier to return to Australia.

-The minimum time to arrange the Export process from Australia is ten working days, however at times this may be longer due to flight restrictions , embargoes, cargo capacity.
+Our minimum time to arrange the Export permit process from Australia is three (3) weeks, however at times this may be longer due to flight restrictions.

 Can my pet travel in the plane cabin with me?

-Certified Service and Military dogs may be able to travel in cabin on some airlines on passenger flights.
-This is treated on a case by case basis and is not a rule and is up to the airlines discretion.
+This is treated on a case by case basis and is not a rule and is completely up to the airlines discretion.

 How much does the Transport Cost?

-When Exporting Pets from Australia the transport cost is dependent on a varierty of factors.
+When exporting Pets from Australia the transport cost is dependent on a variety of factors.

-Some pets require specialised crates to be used due to their species or breed or size.
-We can provide those plastic or wooden crates.
+Some pets require specialised crates to be used due to their species, or breed, or size.

 Please complete the export quote request form and we will contact you with a quotation.